Hot Standby DR

 What’s the difference between Hot Standby and DR?

 This is important, as latency is the speed at which data transfers from point A to point B in a network.
-In terms of your e-Learn Design services, point A is your original server, and point B is the new server your data is transferred to in the event of a DR occurrence.
+In terms of your e-Learn Design services, point A is your original server, and point B is the new server to which your data is transferred in the event of a DR occurrence.

 For fullness, the three basic Standby types and associated latency parameters are: